UptickNetwork/DID-docs/docs/js-sdk/js-sdk-browser-wallet-demo.md

 ## Demo for JS SDK Browser Extension Wallet

-1. Install the Uptick ID JS SDK browser wallet extension on your machine and open it.
+1. Install the Privado ID JS SDK browser wallet extension on your machine and open it.

 2. When you open the extension for the first time, it prompts you to create a new wallet or import an existing wallet.
 Click **Create a New Wallet**.